Kartoffel/WTherm-alpha/README.md

   Add `*/5 *   * * *   root    php5 /usr/local/bin/WTherm/thermostat.php >> /usr/local/bin/WTherm/wtherm.log` to /etc/crontab
 11. That's it!
 Try it out :)

+## License
+The source code and design files for this project are released under the MIT license.
+For more information, please view the LICENSE file.